 Know Before You Go

-Health Screening Checklist: Prior to traveling to the screening, guests must take their temperature and complete the following Health Screening Checklist.
+Health Screening Checklist: Prior to traveling to the theatre, guests must complete the following Health Screening Checklist.

-Face coverings must be worn at all times, regardless of vaccination status, except while actively eating or drinking concessions while seated in your reserved seat in the theatre.
+Face coverings must be worn at all times, by guests who are not fully vaccinated against COVID-19 (except while actively enjoying concessions in their reserved seat in the theatre).

 Wash your hands often with soap and water or with alcohol-based hand sanitizer.

 When coughing or sneezing cover your mouth and nose.
 Avoid touching your eyes, nose, or mouth.

 Prior to traveling to the theatre, please complete the following Health Screening Checklist.
 If you answer “Yes” to any one of these, please stay home and stay safe.